unclehowell/os.hotspotbnb.com/Readme.md

 # Plug & Play Installation Guide

-a) Download the WaveOS pre-configured SD Card image from this link: ###########
+a) Download the WaveOS pre-configured SD Card image from this link: https://mega.nz/#!1ORnmQiD!hKC113zF6D9DFPifAE-raYjx77jDIlZ9d9OdKsHBMek

-* (The latest Wave Operating System (for the Raspberry Pi 3 - Armhf) is in the process of being compiled and compressed for a one-click download and installation and is scheduled to be published here before March 2018)
+b) uncompress using .7z (better than zip!)

-b) use Etcher or Win32 to burn to a 32GB Micro SD Card.
+c) use Etcher or Win32 to burn to a 32GB Micro SD Card.

-c) Insert the SD Card into the Raspberry Pi and power it up.
+d) Insert the SD Card into the Raspberry Pi and power it up.

-d) Connect to the Wi-Fi Hotspot using the default password (makeitwave)
+e) Connect to the Wi-Fi Hotspot using the default password (makeitwave)

-e) Once connected enter the hostname 'wave/' into your web browser
+f) Once connected enter the hostname 'wave/' into your web browser

 Manually Configuration: